-Reporting to the Vice President of External Affairs, the Major Gifts Officer (“MGO”) is responsible for managing and cultivating relationships with new and existing major gift prospects ($50k+) by creating a dynamic pipeline and managing all aspects of the donor journey.
+Reporting to the Vice President of External Affairs, the Major Gifts Officer (MGO) is responsible for managing and cultivating relationships with new and existing major gift prospects ($50K) to support annual operations and a capital campaign in advance of the Institute’s 200th Anniversary in 2024.
 The Major gifts Officer is also responsible for:

-- Manage an active portfolio of major donor prospects capable of making $SOK+ gifts, and Implement tailored strategies to move prospects through the donor cycle from identification to solicitation.
+- Manage an active portfolio of campaign and major donor prospects capable of making $50K+ gifts, and implement tailored strategies to move prospects through the donor cycle from identification to solicitation.

-- Develop in-depth knowledge of exhibitions, educational programs, and science communication activities, as well as Institute history, to effectively communicate priorities and philanthropic opportunities to external audiences.
+- Develop in-depth knowledge of the Campaign Master Plan, exhibitions, educational programs, and science communication activities, as well as Institute history, to effectively communicate priorities and philanthropic opportunities to external audiences.

 - Effectively coordinate prep of meeting materials, solicitations, stewardship reports, and communication with senior Institute leaders, including the President and CEO.

 - Working with External Affairs Operations, identify and qualify prospects through research and regular portfolio reviews.